 The elements of a successful marriage are compatibility, communication, compassion, cooperation, contentment, commitment, constancy, and continuity.
 Each element naturally leads to the next, and, if all elements are present, marriage partners feel at home with each other and bond as a family, which is the very essence of marriage.
 To quote the Buddha, "A family is a place where minds come in contact with one another."

-Pious but biased, blame is a one-way street, in which we blame others, but not ourselves.
+Pious but biased, blame is a one-way street where we blame others but not ourselves.
 But if we're honest with ourselves, we realize that right and wrong, and good and bad, are a two-way street.
-So let’s have more balanced, honest conversations with ourselves and others, and stop our sanctimonious pretense, because it's a blind dead-end street where minds never meet.
+So our bad names and blame games are blind dead-end streets where minds never meet.

 MEDICINE AND MONEY DON'T MIX